 If you’re like most full-service restaurants, you rely on alcohol sales to make a profit.
 With those sales, comes a responsibility to serve according to federal, state, and local laws.
 Serving one underage or intoxicated guest could be the end of your restaurant.
 Employees need to understand their responsibilities with regard to responsible alcohol sales, and you need to always keep compliance training measures current and enforced.

 As your guests continue to use credit and debit cards more than any payment method, your risk of being the target of credit card fraud increases.
 As a restaurant manager, you need to take preventative measures to keep your business – and your guests’ credit card data – safe and secure.

 How to Reduce Compliance Risks

 As a manager, you play an essential role in reducing the risk of non-compliance..
 Employee training on compliance topics is critical.
 Online training is the best first step, followed by on-the-job training, refresher courses, and ongoing mentoring.
-Click here to browse the Service That Sells compliance training topics.
+Click here to browse our compliance training topics.

 Never miss an article.
 Subscribe to RTO’s Blog